The scripting interface in Moho (Anime Studio) is divided into three "modules":

 local layer = moho:CreateNewLayer(MOHO.LT_VECTOR)

-The only cases where a script will directly create a new object is for very simple object types, like points, vectors, and colors.
+Typically the only time a script might need to directly create a new object is for very simple object types, such as points, vectors, and colors.
 For example, to create a new 2D vector object, a script might do the following:

 -- *** Create a new local variable ***